SharePoint/sp-dev-docs/docs/sp-add-ins/add-in-authorization-policy-types-in-sharepoint.md

 <a name="GuidelinesFor"> </a>

-### Get guidelines for using the add-in-only policy
+## Guidelines for using the add-in-only policy

 Because add-in-only calls effectively elevate user privileges, you should be conservative in creating add-ins that ask for permission to make them.
 Calls should use the add-in-only policy only if: